 Roasted Cauliflower with Garlic

 If you’ve had roasted garlic and roasted cauliflower then you’ll understand why Roasted Cauliflower with Garlic is so delicious!
+And everyone who likes the flavor of garlic and enjoys cauliflower is going to love this perfect cauliflower side dish that’s so tasty and easy to make!

 PIN the Roasted Cauliflower with Garlic to try it later!

-This recipe was adapted from Roasted Cauliflower from my friend Alanna, but when we decided to update my version recently to get photos that might entice you to make it, we switched out the minced garlic for roasted whole garlic cloves, and wow, what a great change that was!
+This recipe was adapted from a classic Cauliflower recipe from my friend Alanna, but when we decided to update my version recently to get photos that might entice you to make it, we switched out the minced garlic for roasted whole garlic cloves, and wow, what a great change that was!
+And if you buy pre-peeled garlic cloves this is such a simple and delicious idea for a low-carb side dish!

-If you haven’t tried roasting cauliflower or garlic, I think Roasted Cauliflower with Garlic is a must try!
+If you haven’t tried roasting cauliflower or roasting garlic, I think this recipe is absolutely a must try!
 And it’s definitely time to start using the oven, so let the roasted vegetable love begin!

 What ingredients do you need?